wevbarker/HiGGS-devel/README.md

 HiGGS is provided without warranty, or the implied warranty of merchantibility or fitness for a particular purpose.

-Users of HiGGS, including authors of derivative works as defined by the GPL, are kindly requested to cite the 2022 HiGGS papers in their resulting publications.
+Users of HiGGS, including authors of derivative works as defined by the GPL, are kindly requested to cite the 2022 HiGGS papers ([2206.00658](https://arxiv.org/abs/2206.00658) and [2205.13534](https://arxiv.org/abs/2205.13534)) in their resulting publications.

 These conditions apply to all software in this repository, including "HPC-EEG" visualisation tools.